noboomu/proteus/README.md

 		return io.sinistral.proteus.server.ServerResponse.response("Hello, World!").contentType(PLAINTEXT_TYPE);
 	}
 	```
-- By default, passing a String to the response helper will convert it into a ByteBuffer
+- By default, passing a String to the response helper will convert it into a ByteBuffer.
 - For other types of responses the following demonstrates the preferred style:
   ```java
  	@GET